-Pain management is the main goal of most treatments for endometriosis.
+Currently, pain management is the main treatment goal for endometriosis.
 Both prescription and over-the-counter pain medications and hormone therapies are often recommended.
 Surgery is also a treatment option.

-In the summer of 2018, the U.S. Food and Drug Administration (FDA) approved the first oral gonadotropin-releasing hormone (GnRH) antagonist to help women with moderate to severe pain from endometriosis.
+In the summer of 2018, the Food and Drug Administration (FDA) approved the first oral gonadotropin-releasing hormone (GnRH) antagonist, called Elagolix (Orilissa), to help with moderate to severe pain from endometriosis.

 Elagolix is a

-The Endometriosis Foundation of America considers laparoscopic excision surgery to be the gold standard for surgical treatment of the condition.
-The goal of the surgery is to remove endometrial lesions while preserving healthy tissue.
+The Endometriosis Foundation of America considers laparoscopic excision surgery to be the gold standard for surgical treatment of the condition (and to confirm a formal diagnosis).
+The goal of the surgery as treatment is to remove endometrial lesions while preserving healthy tissue.

-A new clinical trial in the Netherlands aims to make surgery even more effective.
+A clinical trial underway in the Netherlands aims to make surgery even more effective.
 One issue with current surgical approaches is that if endometriosis lesions aren’t removed completely, symptoms can come back.
 When this happens, the surgery may need to be repeated.
-A new clinical trial is exploring the use fluorescence imaging to help prevent the need for repeated surgeries.
+This clinical trial is exploring the use of fluorescence imaging to help prevent the need for repeated surgeries.

 From pelvic exams to ultrasounds to laparoscopic surgery, the most effective methods of diagnosing endometriosis are fairly invasive.
 Many doctors can diagnose endometriosis based on medical history and a physical examination.
 However, laparoscopic surgery — which involves inserting a small camera to examine endometrial scarring — is still the preferred method of diagnosis.

 That may change someday.
-Recently, scientists with the Feinstein Institute of Medical Research published a study that suggests tests on menstrual blood samples may provide a viable, non-invasive method of diagnosing endometriosis.
+In 2018, scientists with the Feinstein Institute of Medical Research published a

-The researchers found that the cells in menstrual blood of women with endometriosis have certain characteristics.
-Specifically, the menstrual blood contains fewer uterine natural killer cells.
+The researchers found that the cells in the menstrual blood of those with endometriosis have certain characteristics.
+Specifically, it contains fewer uterine natural killer cells.
 It also tended to have stem cells with impaired “decidualization,” the process that prepares the uterus for pregnancy.

-Research into endometriosis diagnosis and treatment is on-going.
-Two major — and somewhat sci-fi — studies emerged at the end of 2018:
+Research into endometriosis diagnosis and treatment is ongoing.
+Two major — and somewhat sci-fi — possibilities have emerged in recent years.

-These cells are created from the woman’s own supply of iPS cells.
+These cells are created from the person’s own supply of iPS cells.
 That means there’s no risk of organ rejection, as there is with other types of transplants.